 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
-For the BIOS Setup menus, refer to Chapter 2, "BIOS Setup," "Integrated Peripherals."

-- Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
+Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
 Go to Peripherals\SATA Configuration, make sure Integrated SATA Controller is enabled.
-To create RAID, set SATA Mode Selection to RAID.
-If you do not want to create RAID, set this item to IDE or AHCI. - If you want to configure UEFI RAID, follow the steps in "C-1."
+To create RAID, set SATA Mode Selection to RAID (Figure 1).
+If you do not want to create RAID, set this item to IDE or AHCI.

+If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.